 Background

-Objects that were previously owned by famous celebrities tend to fetch high prices at auction.
+Objects that were previously owned by famous celebrities tend to fetch high prices at auctions.
 A pair of sneakers once worn by Kanye West was sold for 1.8 million US dollars in April 2021, making it the most expensive pair of sneakers that have ever been sold (Kennedy, 2021).
 Objects that seem to have no intrinsic value may also sell for high prices: a broken tennis racket used by Serena Williams during the 2018 US Open final against Osaka Naomi was sold for 20,910 US dollars at auction (Lane, 2019).
 Curiously, items that were owned by people who are widely reviled can also fetch high prices; the personal items of Ted Kaczynski (known as the Unabomber) were sold for around 190,000 US dollars (NBC News, 2011), and one of Hitler’s Mercedes sold for almost 5 million British pounds (around 7 million US dollars) (Lacitis, 2018).
-It seems clear that these objects have a high price tag attached to them not just because of their intrinsic properties, but more importantly due to their relationship to their previous owners and what those objects represented.
+It seems clear that these objects have a high price tag attached to them not just because of their intrinsic properties, but more importantly due to their association with their previous owners and what those objects represented.

 Newman et al. (2011) raised three possible explanations for the high valuation of celebrity items.
 The first is the mere association with celebrities, meaning that objects previously owned by celebrities could be more valuable simply because they remind us of their previous owners.
 Thus, the extrinsic value of the object is that it would serve as a physical reminder to the special memories that the owner of that object has related to that celebrity, which the owner would want to protect (Zauberman et al., 2009).
 However, the authors also state that if this were to be the case, “objects belonging to individuals who are explicitly disliked should carry no value at all” since the association with the celebrity will then be unwanted, and the reason behind why people will pay money for their possessions will be because they “admire [these] individuals [who are generally explicitly disliked…] for whatever reason”.

-The second explanation is the market value of these objects.
+The second explanation is the perceived market demand for these objects.
 People may be willing to pay more for a celebrity possession simply because they believe others will purchase it from them at a higher price due to its previous association with the celebrity.
 The commodity effect states that anything that can be possessed, and is useful to the person possessing it, will be valued according to several criteria — including scarcity (Brock, 1968; Lynn, 1992).
 Simply making an item more scarce or increasing its unavailability can cause a corresponding increase in its subjective value (and thus price) for others.
 Therefore, people may be more likely to pay higher prices for these items simply due to how scarce these items are, with the assumption that other people will pay more for these items later on; simple market forces cause these items to have a value of their own.
 However, the authors note (and we concur) that there is a circularity to this explanation — people pay more because people pay more.
 It fails to explain the initial demand, or the reason why others would be willing to pay more.
 Despite these limitations, it is logical that people will pay more for something that they can resell at a higher price later, and this makes sense as a partial explanation for the phenomenon.